KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 #### break and else

 We may want a loop that test `n` to be less than or equal to `20`, if `n` is an even number `and` greater than `17`, then print something and `break`.
 If the condition is not met, that is unable to find/reach an even number greater than 17, then `else` statement will be printed.

-> Look at the comments in the code below, prefixed by #, for a line by line explanation.

 ```python
 n = 0